Skip to footer content

 Screenshot of Wikipedia homepage displayed as a PDF in a custom PDF viewer application, showing the main article and navigation elements rendered at 75% zoom.

-For existing PDF files stored on the server, you can load and display them easily.
+For existing PDF files stored on the server, you can load and display them directly.
 This sample code shows how to work with files in your wwwroot folder:

 public IActionResult ViewExistingPdf(string fileName)